Murakami Takeyoshi

-Murakami Takeyoshi (村上武吉) was a Japanese samurai, pirate leader and naval commander of Mōri clan in the Sengoku period.
-He was head of the Noshima Murakami pirates.
+Murakami Takeyoshi (村上武吉) was a Japanese samurai, pirate leader and naval commander of the Mōri clan in the Sengoku period.
+He was the head of the Noshima Murakami pirates.

-In 1555, "Noshima Murakami" navy helped the Mōri clan and played an important role during the Battle of Miyajima.
+In 1555, the Noshima Murakami aided the Mōri clan and played an important role during the Battle of Miyajima.

-In 1561, Takeyoshi fought at the Siege of Moji against combined navy of the Ōtomo clan and Portuguese traders under Ōtomo Sōrin.
+In 1561, Takeyoshi fought at the Siege of Moji against the combined navy of the Ōtomo clan and Portuguese traders under Ōtomo Sōrin.

-In 1576, during Ishiyama Hongan-ji War, Takeyoshi's eldest son, Motoyoshi, led the Murakami navy to defeat Oda Nobunaga`s navy in the first battle of Kizugawaguchi.
+In 1576, during the Ishiyama Hongan-ji War, Takeyoshi's eldest son, Motoyoshi, led the Murakami navy to defeat Oda Nobunaga`s navy led by Kuki Yoshitaka in the first battle of Kizugawaguchi.

-In 1578, Takeyoshi himself, however, was defeated by Kuki Yoshitaka's navy of Oda clan in the second battle of Kizugawaguchi because Kuki's navy used new iron ships (Tekkōsen) to repel the arrows and bullets.
+In 1578, Takeyoshi was defeated by the Oda clan's navy led by Kuki in the second battle of Kizugawaguchi, due to Kuki's use of Tekkōsen, newly developed warships with iron cladding to repel arrows and bullets.